-Individual research findings in themselves are not ready for direct input into a decision making or standards setting process.
-They usually come from a variety of scientific branches and need to be pre-processed before the overall information is useful for the standard setting process.
-Section 3 sets out the steps necessary to derive the specific information using the hazard assessment process.
-Section 3 commences with the weight of evidence approach providing guiding principles for assessing the quality and strength of the science used in the hazard assessment and for the final conclusion.
+Published research findings are generally not ready for direct inclusion into a decision making or standards setting process.
+Research data come from a variety of scientific branches and need to be systematically assembled and assessed before the overall information is useful for the standard setting process.
+Section 3 sets out the steps necessary to derive higher-level information during the

-10 Hazard assessment incorporates two components of risk assessment - hazard identification and exposure response.
-It requires evaluation of literature from different fields to identify:

-- key health effects and critical health outcomes - exposure-response (or dose-response functions) - sensitive groups in the population.
+- 10 Hazard assessment incorporates two components of risk assessment hazard identification and exposure response.
+It requires evaluation of literature from different fields to identify: - key health effects and critical health outcomes - exposure-response (or dose-response functions) - sensitive groups in the population. - 15